BrianGardnerAtl/website/_drafts/setup_and_text.md

 In this post I setup a project using Jetpack Compose and displayed some text, as well as styled the text and added padding.
-The next few blog posts focus on displaying images, handling click events, and dealing with state in Compose.
+The next few blog posts will focus on displaying images, handling click events, and dealing with state in Compose.
 Stay tuned for more!

-For more information there is a great [tutorial](https://developer.android.com/jetpack/compose/tutorial) and [codelab](https://codelabs.developers.google.com/codelabs/jetpack-compose-basics) from Google that will walk you through some of the basics.
+For more information there is a great [tutorial](https://developer.android.com/jetpack/compose/tutorial) and [codelab](https://codelabs.developers.google.com/codelabs/jetpack-compose-basics) from Google that I recommend checking out!